 I made my first TARDIS when I was 11 years old.
 I found an old chicken incubator half buried under a shed and it reminded me of a TARDIS roof.
 After retrieving and cleaning it, I added sides and a floor and painted it black.

 It wasn’t by any means an accurate copy, but it served the purpose for our games of Dr Who.
 Sadly, there are only a couple of photos of my TARDIS and they aren’t very big.
 You have to appreciate that in the 1970’s people didn’t have digital cameras.
 Furthermore, we weren’t obsessed with uploading images to social media, since it didn’t exist.
 The only reason I have any photos of my constructions, is because my Dad was interested in child creativity and art, as part of his job in education, and he used to give talks on learning through art and making.
 My brother (also shown, right) was making his ‘Master’s TARDIS’.
+When I first watched Dr Who, we had a black & white TV.
+Although we had colour TV by the time I built this TARDIS, I must have got it into my head that it was black, rather than dark blue.

 It was another 2 years before I made a TARDIS Control Console for my bedroom.
 I was age 13 and Tom Baker had just taken over as Dr Who.
 At Christmas, my parents bought me a Tandy, electronic, 65-in-1 Kit, which I promptly cut in half and added to my TARDIS (you can see half of it exposed and half of it covered, on the lower right side of the photo).